 Enable or disable the Wharf OTLP trace collector service.Values:

-true- Deploy Wharf trace collector (recommended for observability)false- Disable trace collection (default)
+true- Deploy Wharf trace collector (default)false- Disable trace collection

 - Wharf Deployment with configurable replicas